Representing Yourself - Resources for Self-Represented Respondents

 Hearings are electronic

 The Commission holds hearings using documents in electronic form.
 Parties introduce evidence and file arguments in electronic form through the hearing officer.
 Please see BC Policy 15-601 Hearings, Part 3.7 Electronic hearings.

-Electronic records that a party wants to rely on in the hearing should be provided to the Commission Hearing Office in advance of the hearing, following the Commission’s Formatting Requirements for Electronic Documents [insert link to this document].
+Electronic records that a party wants to rely on in the hearing should be provided to the Commission Hearing Office in advance of the hearing, following the Commission’s Formatting Requirements for Electronic Documents.

 The Commission does not publish hearing transcripts, evidence, and arguments on its website.
 While a party to the proceedings will have access to copies of these records, any other person may request access to hearing exhibits and transcripts by making an application in writing to the Commission Hearing Office.